 Allergy shots should always be given under the observation of a trained physician.

-Who does need allergy shots?
+8. Who needs allergy shots?

 Children or adults who don't respond to either over-the-counter (OTC) or prescription medications, or who suffer from frequent complications of allergic rhinitis, may be candidates for allergy shots.